r3ss1/Real-Estate-App/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Build a full-stack Real Estate application with React Native, featuring Google authentication, dynamic property listings, and user profiles.
+Full-stack Real Estate application with React Native, featuring Google authentication, dynamic property listings, and user profiles.
 Designed with modern tools like Expo SDK 52, Appwrite, Tailwind CSS, and TypeScript for a seamless and scalable experience.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.